 Share This!

 When you first start weight lifting, it’s normal to progress pretty quickly and start seeing results.
-As you settle into a weight lifting routine that works, it’s entirely normal for that progress to slow down.
-This isn’t a problem unless it results in what’s known in the industry as a weight lifting plateau.
+As you settle into a weight-lifting routine that works, it’s entirely normal for that progress to slow down.
+This isn’t a problem unless it results in what’s known in the industry as a weight-lifting plateau.

 A plateau is when you start noticing dramatic decreases in the results of your regular workouts for at least three weeks in a row.
-You stop making gains in a particular exercise and you can’t keep adding weight or reps.
+You stop making gains in a particular exercise, and you can’t keep adding weight or reps.
 Besides hitting a plateau in relation to strength, plateaus can also manifest in cardiovascular training and weight loss.

-Experiencing plateaus can be problematic considering that, when you’re new to weight lifting or exercise, not seeing results can be demotivating.
+Experiencing plateaus can be problematic, considering that, when you’re new to weight lifting or exercise, not seeing results can be demotivating.
 This can push you to deviate from your course and away from your routine.
 However, you can see fitness plateaus as a transitional period and a signal that you need to make changes.
-With that in mind, the moment you find yourself at a plateau, it’s essential to put the following tips into action to help you peak that new weight goal at last.
+With that in mind, the moment you find yourself at a plateau, it’s essential to put the following tips into action to help you reach that new weight goal at last.

 Aim for Productive Workouts

 Often, plateaus happen because we approach workouts without having productivity in mind.
-Switching from one weight to another with no real rhyme or reason other than breaking a sweat doesn’t help you to keep improving.
+Switching from one weight to another with no real rhyme or reason, other than breaking a sweat, doesn’t help you to keep improving.
 There’s nothing wrong with lifting and burning calories, of course.
 But from a progression standpoint, this poorly structured approach is unlikely to ever reap the rewards you desire.

 To overcome this, it’s crucial to instead approach workouts in a more productive way.
 Make sure to overload your muscles progressively.
 Don’t just keep repping the same weights week after week or month after month.
 Change your exercise selection, training frequency, volume, and rep ranges.
 Have structured sessions and track your workouts so you can visualize changes and have a database of your progress.